 The National Media Museum and In Your Face galleries are free to enter, and some of the half-term activities form part of Bradford’s Family Learning Festival, which takes place at different locations around Bradford from 17–30 October 2016 and includes two ‘Super Saturdays’ (22 and 29 October 2016).

 Aardman, based in Bristol (UK) co-founded and run by Peter Lord and David Sproxton, is a world leader in animation.
 It produces feature films, series, advertising and digital entertainment for both the domestic and international market.
 Their multi-award winning productions are novel, entertaining, brilliantly characterised and full of charm that reflects the unique talent, energy and personal commitment of the very special people who make up the Aardman team.
 The studio’s work is often imitated and yet the company continues to lead the field, producing a rare brand of visually stunning and amusing independent and commercial productions.

 West Yorkshire Family Arts Passport

-This October eight cultural partners (West Yorkshire Playhouse, Leeds Libraries, Tutti Frutti (touring theatre company), Carriageworks Theatre, City Varieties Music Hall, National Media Museum, The Lawrence Batley Theatre, and Eureka!) from the West Yorkshire Family Arts Network have joined forces to create the West Yorkshire Family Arts Passport: a special guide to some of the most exciting and varied Family Arts activities available in West Yorkshire throughout the whole October 2016 as part of the Get Creative Family Arts Festival.
+This October eight cultural partners (West Yorkshire Playhouse, Leeds Libraries, Tutti Frutti, Carriageworks Theatre, City Varieties Music Hall, National Media Museum, the Lawrence Batley Theatre, and Eureka!) from the West Yorkshire Family Arts Network have joined forces to create the West Yorkshire Family Arts Passport: a special guide to some of the most exciting and varied family arts activities available in West Yorkshire throughout the whole October 2016 as part of the Get Creative Family Arts Festival.